Applicability of Taylor's hypothesis in thermally driven turbulence: Conclusions

 In summary, our numerical simulation of RBC in a cube demonstrates Kolmogorov's spectrum for both wavenumber and frequency spectra.
-The correspondence between the two spectra is due to the {\em steady large-scale circulation} and Taylor's hypothesis.
+The correspondence between the two spectra is due to the {\em steady large-scale circulation} and Taylor's hypothesis. { We, however, caution that more work is required for reaching a definite conclusion.}